equinor/ert-storage/README.md

 This is the permanent storage solution for the [ERT](https://github.com/equinor/ert) project.
-It is written in Python 3.6+ using FastAPI, Pydantic, SQLAlchemy, Graphene and Azure Blob Storage.
+It is written in Python 3.6+ using FastAPI, Pydantic, SQLAlchemy and Azure Blob Storage.

 # Development Environment